EssentialsX/Website/Discord-Tutorial.md

    Discord desktop/web client.

 10. Once in your Discord client, you'll need to enable Developer Mode.
-Do this by going into the Settings, then go to the "Appearance" tab and check on the "Developer Mode" at the bottom of the page.
+Do this by going into the Settings, then go to the "Advanced" tab and check on the "Developer Mode" at the bottom of the page.
 Once you've checked "Developer Mode" on, click the `X` at the top right to exit Settings.
 > ![Developer Mode](./images/discord/dev-mode.gif)
-> `User Settings` -> `Appearance` -> Check `Developer Mode` -> Exit Settings
+> `User Settings` -> `Advanced` -> Check `Developer Mode` -> Exit Settings

 11. Next is copying a few IDs.
 First up, you'll want to copy the server (aka guild) id.
 Do this by finding the server you added the bot to, right click its icon, and click "Copy ID".
 Once you copied